Visit Cuba, and you’ll experience sun, sand, beach, and…oh yeah, mosquitoes and sand fleas.

 Staying Bug-Bite Free in Cuba

-Do you have any experience with bugs in Cuba?
+Have you experienced serious bug bites in Cuba?
 Let us know in the comments!

 Essential Travel Logistics For Cuba